New Kingdom of Granada

 The New Kingdom of Granada (Nuevo Reino de Granada), or Kingdom of New Granada, was the name given to a group of colonial-era Spanish ultramarine provinces in northern South America governed by the president of the Real Audiencia of Santa Fe, an area corresponding mainly to modern-day Colombia.
 The conquistadors originally organized it as a province with a Real Audiencia within the Viceroyalty of Peru and thus having a certain level of independence from it.
 The audiencia was established by the crown in 1549.

-Later, the kingdom would become the Viceroyalty of New Granada, first in 1717, and permanently in 1739.
+Later, the kingdom became the core region of the Viceroyalty of New Granada, first established in 1717, and permanently established in 1739.
+Before that, New Granada was part of the Viceroyalty of Peru.
+After its separation from the Viceroyaly of Peru, New Granada became one of the constituent kingdoms within the newly created Viceroyalty of New Granada, which also included at various moments the similarly ranked kingdoms of Quito, Tierra Firme and Venezuela.

 After several attempts to set up independent states in the 1810s, the kingdom and the viceroyalty ceased to exist altogether around 1819 with the establishment of the first Republic of Colombia.

 History

 European colonization

 In 1514, the Spanish first permanently settled in the area.
 With Santa Marta (founded on July 29, 1525, by the Spanish conquistador Rodrigo de Bastidas) and Cartagena (1533), Spanish control of the coast was established, and the extension of colonial control into the interior could begin.
 Starting in 1536, the conquistador Gonzalo Jiménez de Quesada explored the extensive highlands of the interior of the region by following the Magdalena River into the Andean cordillera.
 There his force defeated the powerful Muisca and founded the city of Santa Fe de Bogotá, naming the region El nuevo reino de Granada, "the new kingdom of Granada", in honor of the last part of Spain to be recaptured from the Moors, home to the brothers de Quesada.
 After Gonzalo Jiménez de Quesada left for Spain in May 1539, the reign of the colony was transferred to his brother Hernán.
 De Quesada, however, lost control of the province when Emperor Charles V granted the right to rule over the area to rival conquistador Sebastián de Belalcázar in 1540, who had entered the region from what is today Ecuador, and named himself governor of Popayán.